-The Library provides access within the Library's facilities to almost all electronic resources for all users.
+The Library provides access within the Library's facilities to almost all electronic resources for all users, including walk-in community members.
 UO faculty, staff, students, and on campus users of the Library's computer networks and electronic resources usually comprise the Library's user community.
 There are exceptions.
-Some e-resource providers only grant use to current UO faculty and UO students.
+Some e-resource providers only grant use to current UO faculty and currently enrolled UO students.
 In other cases, the user community encompasses an even narrower group of users (i.e., current Law School faculty, staff and students).

-Remote access to the electronic resources is available for use ONLY by UO faculty, students, and staff.
+Remote access to the electronic resources is available for use ONLY by current UO faculty and staff, and currently enrolled students.
 Remote access requires users to identify or authenticate themselves, typically using their name and university ID.
 Sharing this required information (i.e., university ID) with unauthorized users, including proxy card holders, to obtain access to the Library's electronic resources is not allowed.

 Proxy card holders are welcome to use most of the library's licensed resources while on campus.
 Proxy card holders are not eligible for remote access.
 A person acting as proxy may also not use the faculty's identification numbers to obtain access to the Library's licensed electronic resources.

 Most agreements grant access to e-resources for the educational, research, and personal needs of the Library's user community.
-Commercial use is generally not allowed under the terms of licensing agreements.
+Commercial use is not allowed under the terms of licensing agreements.
+Specifically, UO community members who also have commercial employment are not permitted to use our e-resources to benefit that business.
 Below is a list of typical DOs and DON'Ts when it comes to using electronic resources:

 - Use to fulfill educational, research, and personal needs